shajra/haskell-hls-nix/README.md

 Once you have a project-level Nix expression written should you should be able to

--   enter into an interactive Nix shell by calling `nix-shell`
+-   enter an interactive Nix shell by calling `nix-shell`
 -   within the shell call `cabal` or `stack` as you normally would to build locally (for instance, `cabal build all` or `stack build`) with all needed dependencies set up in environment variables
 -   call `haskell-language-server-wrapper`, which editors will need to call with the `--lsp` switch.